Return to Previous Page

 Classical Discography

-David Gordon has recorded fifteen classical CDs for RCA Red Seal, London, Decca, Telarc, Delos, Nonesuch, Dorian and other labels.
-The music spans eight centuries, from the middle ages and renaissance, through the baroque and romantic eras, to several world premieres written especially for David.
+David Gordon appears on seventeen classical music CDs on RCA Red Seal, Naxos, London, Decca, Telarc, Delos, and other labels.
+The repertoire spans eight centuries, from the middle ages and renaissance, through the baroque and romantic eras, to several world premieres written especially for David.

 Particular favorites include Bach Arias for Tenor with Greg Funfgeld and the Bethlehem Bach Festival Orchestra; the Bach Magnificat with Robert Shaw and the Atlanta Symphony; Stravinsky's Pulcinella with the Saint Paul Chamber Orchestra under Christopher Hogwood; Dreames and Imaginations, a collection of Elizabethan songs for tenor and consort of viols; and the role of Acis in a complete recording of Handel's opera Acis and Galatea with Gerard Schwarz and the Seattle Symphony.

-Follow this link for information about David's classical recordings
+Follow this link for information about David's classical CDs